Open the Door to a Beekeeping Association

 Learning to Give Issue Area Toolkits include background on the issue, community connections, lessons and activities, project ideas, and planning guides.
 Check out the Humans and the Environment toolkit.
 This lesson about Beneficial Bees teaches more about bees.

-Learning to Give Simple Safe Service guides provide directions for generous actions that encourage youth voice and promote the common good.
+Learning to Give Service Sparks guides provide directions for generous actions that encourage youth voice and promote the common good.
 Young people can plant a Bee and Butterfly Garden or make an Advocacy Poster to raise awareness of the need to care for bees.

 Learning to Give Literature guides combine selected literature with thought-provoking discussions and activities that teach about giving and civic engagement.
 Read aloud a picture book to a younger child or a retirement home buddy and talk about the community themes.
 The picture book Each Living Thing challenges readers to notice living things and care for them.